Basim-Jangda-24k-2554/DS-PROJECT/PROPOSAL.md

 | **Hash Table / Map**          | Store Huffman codes for each pixel value           |
 | **String / Bit Manipulation** | Build and store Huffman binary codes               |

+Note: This is a rough idea and some things can change